Comfort, n.

 "We still have the spare tire?
 That's a comfort at least."

-Cxxomfort is a small, header-only library that backports to C++03 or C++11 some of the nifty C++11 and later goodies, including some proposals still in the works.
-I wrote it to facilitate my working with the evolving C++ standard as I was getting back into the language.
+Cxxomfort (cxx as in C++, comfort as in comfort) is a small, header-only library that backports some of the nifty goodies and features from the more recent C++ Standards to previous Standards such as C++03 or C++11.
+I wrote it originally to facilitate my working with the evolving C++ standard as I was getting back into the language.
 It is intended to reduce the amount and stress of code rewrite while at the same time assisting in backwards and forwards portability.

 fossil clone http://ryan.gulix.cl/fossil.cgi/cxxomfort cxxomfort.fossil fossil open cxxomfort.fossil